 - Salt and pepper

-How to make Cauliflower Chickpea Curry
+How to make cauliflower chickpea curry

 - Heat a little olive oil (or water) and saute the onion.
 Add the garlic, curry powder and bay leaf and quickly saute.
 Then add the cauliflower, potatoes, crushed tomatoes, chickpeas and vegetable stock.

-Cauliflower Chickpea Curry
+Vegan Cauliflower Chickpea Curry

 Ingredients

-- 1 Tbsp olive oil
+- 1 Tablespoon extra virgin olive oil

 - 1 medium onion, diced small